Polypodium vulgare: Uses

-In cooking: The rhizome has a bittersweet taste.
-It has traditionally been used in some confectionery such as nougat for its aromatic properties.
+In cooking, the rhizome has a bittersweet taste.
+It has traditionally been used in some confectionery, such as nougat, for its aromatic properties.
 In 1971, a saponin, osladin was found in the roots and believed to be the compound responsible for the sweet taste as it elicits a relative sweetness 500 times sweeter than sugar (by weight).

-Medicinal: The dried rhizome is used in herbal medicine as a purgative and vermifuge; these properties are due to the phytoecdysteroids in the rhizome.
+The dried rhizome is used in herbal medicine as a purgative and vermifuge; these properties are due to the phytoecdysteroids in the rhizome.
+Its use as an herbal remedy has led this species to be recognised by the European Medicines Agency.
+The fronds contain compounds that aid in the healing of wounds and help to fight age-related diseases.
+These compounds include phenolic acids and flavonoids, which speed up the regeneration of cells.

 Research

 P. vulgare plays the primary role in understanding of plant stomata responses to humidity.
-The Otto Lange group at the University of Würzburg first showed that stomatal opening and closing was performed in response to environmental humidity with Lange et al 1971, and continued to use it to further illuminate stomatal-humidity responses in stomata-humidty-temperature dynamics in Lösch 1977 & 1979, and metabolic energy supply to fuel stomatal articulation in Lösch & Tenhunen 1981.
+The Otto Lange group at the University of Würzburg first showed that stomatal opening and closing was performed in response to environmental humidity with Lange et al. 1971, and continued to use it to further illuminate stomatal-humidity responses in stomata-humidity-temperature dynamics in Lösch 1977 & 1979, and metabolic energy supply to fuel stomatal articulation in Lösch & Tenhunen 1981.